checkmyws/yslow-rules/README.md

 ## The repository organisation

-- `content` : the main direcotry for the rules in every languages
+- `content` : The main direcotry for the rules in every languages
 - `content/en` : The official english rules taken from Yahoo
 - `content/fr` : The rules in french.
 - `layouts` : Templates and layouts for the web pages